OsbornePro/BTPS-SecPack/docs/index.rst

 Then set **"Allow delegating fresh credentials with NTLM-only server authentication"** under that same tree to that value ``WSMAN/*.yourdomain.com``.

-For example my email rosborne@osbornepro.com is in the domain osbornepro.com.
+For example, my email rosborne@osbornepro.com is in the domain osbornepro.com.

 I would set the value to ``WSMAN/*.osbornepro.com``.

-We also want to Enable **"Encryption Oracle Remediation"** and set the drop down value to **"Force Updated Clients"**.
+We also want to Enable **"Encryption Oracle Remediation"** and set the drop-down value to **"Force Updated Clients"**.

 This is to prevent `CVE-2018-0886 <https://nvd.nist.gov/vuln/detail/CVE-2018-0886>`_ exploitation.